 Legendary car designer Henrik Fisker was at CES talking about his latest vehicle, the Fisker EMotion, a luxury all-electric sedan that uses solid-state lidar from Quanergy.
 “For 100 years, the front end of cars has been designed around the radiator,” he told IEEE Spectrum.
 “Now we don’t need radiators.
 I thought, why don’t I design the face around the lidar?
 It was really liberating, to design around a brand new technology.”

 Another approach to steering lasers in solid-state lidar is to use a phased array.
-Strobe, a start-up acquired by GM in October, probably uses one, along with an innovative frequency-modulated technology that lets the lidar measure the velocity as well as range of other road users.
+Strobe, a startup acquired by GM in October, probably uses one, along with an innovative frequency-modulated technology that lets the lidar measure the velocity as well as the range of other road users.

-“Phased array steering for lidar is interesting,” said Urmson.
+“Phased-array steering for lidar is interesting,” said Urmson.
 “But the challenge with that approach is the loss you get through the system.
 Can you really compress the sidelobes enough so that you can trust the measurements that come out?
-There’s a lot of interesting innovation in lidar and probably 20 to 50 startups trying different flavours.”
+There’s a lot of interesting innovation in lidar and probably 20 to 50 startups trying different flavors.”